LeahPrince/LeahPrince/README.md

 --->

 ### Hi, my name is Leah Prince!
-I am a *Data Visualization Engineer* at Humana, with a focus on gaining insights through data.
+I am a *Data Visualization Engineer*, with a focus on gaining insights through data.
 #### My Goals

 :dizzy: I am an aspiring *Data Scientist*.